-The Andorran Arbitration Court ("AAC") was created by the Andorran Arbitration Court Act 13/2018 of 31 May 2018, as an alternative dispute resolution mechanism.
-In July 2020, the Andorran Chamber of Commerce and the Andorran Bar Association formalised its constitution before a Notary Public.
+The Andorran Arbitration Court (hereinafter "ATPA") was created by the ATPA Act 13/2018 of 31 May 2018, as an alternative dispute-resolution mechanism.
+In July 2020, the Andorran Chamber of Commerce and the Andorran Bar Association both formalised their constitutions.